 Kubelet is the liaison between a Worker node and the Master node.
 It ensures the containers are running as expected.
 Kubelet receives instructions from the Master node and implements them locally.
 Worker nodes also handle networking between containers.
 This involves routing, DNS handling, and load balancing.
 These functions enable smooth communication between different parts of an application.
 The image below will help you understand high level architecture clearly.

 Kubernetes objects are the high-level abstractions over your containerised applications.
 They define the state of your cluster, specifying how applications should deploy and run.
 A Kubernetes object is a manifestation of your desired state.
 When you create one, you inform the Master node of your expectations.
-For example, you might specify the number of replica Pods you need or define a service to expose an app to the internet.
+For example, specify the number of replica Pods or define a service to expose the app to the internet.

 Among the basic objects, Pods are the most elemental.
 A Pod wraps one or more containers, encapsulating storage resources, a unique network IP, and management policies.
 Services are another crucial object.
 They help in accessing Pods and can distribute network traffic among them.